aabadawy/laravel-odoo-integration/README.md

-# integrate laravel app with odoo
+# integrate your Laravel app with Odoo

 ---
-This repo can be used to scaffold a Laravel package.
-Follow these steps to get started:

-1. Press the "Use template" button at the top of this repo to create a new repo with the contents of this skeleton.
-2. Run "php ./configure.php" to run a script that will replace all placeholders throughout all the files.
-3. Have fun creating your package.
-4. If you need help creating a package, consider picking up our <a href="https://laravelpackage.training">Laravel Package Training</a> video course.
+## ⚠️ **This package currently depends on this [Odoo Reset API](https://apps.odoo.com/apps/modules/13.0/odoo_rest/), so ensure to purchase it, before start the integration**

 ---
 <!--/delete-->
 ## Installation

-You can install the package via composer:
+You can install the package via Composer:

 ```bash
 composer require aabadawy/laravel-odoo-integration